noah-hein/mazeGPT/README.md

 Each node in the maze (excluding the metadata nodes) can be represented as a 0 or 1.

 ## The Problem
+There are plenty of maze algorithms already out there that do a decent job at generating perfect maze.
+The problem with these algorithms is that even with noise and different seeds, recognizable patterns form.

+The idea would be to generate and train the network on thousands of mazes.
+By doing this, hopefully the algorithm will learn how to make different segments and their relative relationships.
+The end goal is to make a more human like design pattern, one without a fingerprint.

 ## Transformers?